Transfer Learning of CATE with Kernel Ridge Regression: Second-moment Concentrations and Good Event

 \section{Second-moment Concentrations and Good Event $\event$}

-In this section, we analyze the concentration of second moments and define a good event named $\event$.
-Additionally, under $\event$, we present important results that are widely used in proofs: Lemma~\labelcref{lemma; moment ratio in E1} and Corollary~\labelcref{corollary; application of Lemma second moment ratio}.
+In this section, we analyze the concentration of second moments and define the good event $\event$.
+We also present two results used throughout the proofs: Lemma~\labelcref{lemma; moment ratio in E1} and Corollary~\labelcref{corollary; application of Lemma second moment ratio}.